 Sharon Freeman Clevenger is a Psychiatric Clinical Nurse Specialist who is trained in Cognitive Behavior Therapy.
-The exciting news is that she is taking doctoral level coursework in Integrative Functional Medicine in order to provide the people that she helps the most up-to-date, science tested, individual psychiatric health care that is available.
+The exciting news is that she is now a Doctoral Candidate for a Doctor of Science in Integrative Healthcare at Huntington University of Health Sciences in Knoxville, TN.
+Sharon continuously pursues the lastest information in psychiatric healthcare in order to provide the people that she helps the most up-to-date, science tested, individual psychiatric health care that is available.

 So what is Integrative Functional Medicine?

+Integrative Medicine means that the practitioner "integrates" modern medicine with nutritional sciences and complementary treatment options in order to develop a plan that is unique to your body and your symptoms.
 The term Functional Medicine is a relatively new term in health care.
 It reflects the changes that have been made regarding scientific knowledge of health in the 21st century.
 Basically, Functional Medicine focuses on returning your body to optimal functioning.
-To do so, we have to have current knowledge about your health, which is a function of your genetics (DNA) and the environmental “soup” that has interacted with your genetics.
-The Integrative Part is the integration of all areas of health and well being into developing your own, unique health care plan.
+To do so, we have to have current knowledge about your health, which is a function of your genetics (DNA), nutrition and the environmental “soup” that has interacted with your genetics.